serafeimgr/pythonic-atom/README.md

 ----------

-Before installing any atom package mentioned below you need to run `pip install -r requirements.txt` to install the necessary python packages.
+Before installing pythonic-atom package it's highly recommended to run `pip install -r requirements.txt` to install the necessary python packages.

 Also make sure your path is configured properly.

+Recommented Settings for Python (put this in your `config.cson`):

+      editor:
+        tabLength: 4
+        tabType: "soft"

+or by going to Settings -> Editor - > Tab Length :4 & Tab Type : soft

 ----------